 However, like any skill, storytelling must be learned and practised, and it can take some time to refine the skill of storytelling in the context of a mentoring relationship.
 For example, knowing when to share a story, when to stop, and when to ask a mentee to share their own story while you simply listen are all nuances one must learn.

 When mentees incorporate storytelling into their relationships, it can help mentors identify blindspots and better understand how mentees view themselves.

 Mentees’ stories can also help mentors better understand their charge’s true values, beliefs, perceptions, and the way in which they see the world.
 In short, a mentee’s stories can reveal exactly what they need from their mentors.

 How to Incorporate Storytelling in Your Mentoring Relationship

 So how can you harness the power of storytelling in your own mentoring relationship?
 Go back to the start.
 Reflect on your journey up to this point.
-Try to think of the moments of importance that led to you arriving where you are now, sitting here in your chair, on this very day, among those who you surround yourself with.
+Try to think of the moments of importance that led to you arriving where you are now, sitting here in your chair, on this very day, among those with whom you surround yourself.
 What happened?
 What brought you here?
-You’ve got to know this, because that’s your starting point.
+You’ve got to know this because that’s your starting point.